DHTMLX/gantt-docs/data/desktop/checkbox.md

 {{sample  04_customization/11_split_task.html}}

-Initializing the control
+Initialization
 --------------------------

 To add a **checkbox** control to the lightbox, follow these steps:

-- Add a section to the lightbox configuration:
+1) Add a section to the lightbox configuration:

 ~~~js
 var opts = [